terra-money/docs/docs/terrad/governance.md

 ### Proposals

-Once created, the information of a single proposal can be queried:
+After a proposal is created, you can query it by running the following command:

 ```bash
 terrad query gov proposal <proposal_id>